Layne Somsen

-Layne R. Somsen (born June 5, 1989) is currently the starting left fielder for Crow Bar Softball in Sioux Falls, SD.
-He is a former American professional baseball pitcher.
+Layne Somsen (born June 5, 1989) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Cincinnati Reds in 2016.

 Career

 Amateur career

 Somsen attended Yankton High School and South Dakota State University, where he played college baseball for the South Dakota State Jackrabbits.
 In his senior season in 2013, Somsen pitched to a 1.87 earned run average and was named the Summit League Pitcher of the Year.
 Somsen finished his career ranking in the top five in school history in starts (38), innings pitched (215), and strikeouts (180).

 Cincinnati Reds

 The Cincinnati Reds selected Somsen in the 22nd round of the 2013 MLB draft.
 He signed with the Reds and made his professional debut with the Billings Mustangs in 2013.
 A starter in college, Somsen was used as a reliever in the minor leagues.
 He spent the 2014 season with the Dayton Dragons and the Bakersfield Blaze.
 He split the 2015 season between the Pensacola Blue Wahoos and the Louisville Bats.
 After the season, he pitched in the Arizona Fall League for the Peoria Javelinas.

-The Reds promoted Somsen to the major leagues after Jay Bruce was placed paternity list with birth of his child on April 25, 2016, but he was sent down on April 28 and did not make his MLB debut during this time on the roster.
+The Reds promoted Somsen to the major leagues after Jay Bruce was placed paternity list with birth of his child on April 25, 2016, but he was sent down on April 28 and did not make his MLB debut during this time on the roster, briefly becoming a phantom ballplayer.
 Somsen was recalled on May 9 and made his MLB debut on May 14, throwing a scoreless inning against the Phillies.
 Somsen became the third former Jackrabbit to make his debut since 2013, joining fellow relief pitchers Caleb Thielbar and Blake Treinen.